legendu-net/blog/en/content/2022/06/install-a-standalone-version-of-rust/install-a-standalone-version-of-rust.markdown

 Tags: Computer Science, programming, Rust, standalone, Linux, rust-src

-There are basically 2 ways to install a global standalone version of Rust in Linux.
+There are 3 ways to install a global standalone version of Rust in Linux.
+The recommended way is to use `rustup` with customized environment variables.

 ## Using a Package Management Tool